Audiohotshot/fretgenerator360/README.md

 Copy all files to your Addin folder of Fusion360

 On Windows, these are the folder paths:
-For a script, %appdata%\Autodesk\Autodesk Fusion 360\API\Scripts
 For an Add-In, %appdata%\Autodesk\Autodesk Fusion 360\API\AddIns

 On macOS, these are the folder paths:
-For a script, the path is ~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/Scripts.
 For an add-in, the path is ~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/AddIns.

 # Launch plugin: